International Student Admissions

 Students whose English scores are between iBT TOEFL score of 80-89 (or equivalent) will be required to take additional English for Speakers of Other Languages (ESOL) courses.

 The university offers merit-based scholarships to international students each year; no additional application is required.
 Students attending on non-immigrant student visas are charged out-of-state tuition rates.
 Information about merit scholarships for international students may be found on the Student Financial Services website.

 UVM Visa Eligibitility documents (F-1 I-20 or J-1 Ds-2019)

-Form I-20: International students requiring an F-1 student visa to begin studies at the University of Vermont must complete an I-20 request form and submit it to UVM’s Office of International Education.
+International students requiring an F-1 or J-1 student visa to begin studies at the University of Vermont must complete a New Student Immigration Document Request and submit it to UVM’s Office of International Education.
 These documents can only be issued for programs that UVM has been approved for – online programs are not eligible.
 The UVM immigration form can only be issued when a student has been formally admitted to UVM and has provided proof of sufficient financial support to cover educational expenses for one full academic year.
 The student must provide documentation for all sources of financial support.
 Financial documents must be submitted in English, show access to liquid funds and be less than six months old at the point of the document request.

 For more information on requesting a UVM immigration document, contact the Office of International Education at firstname.lastname@example.org; Tel: 011-802-656-4296 or visit the Office of International Education website.